fmontserrat/birdbuddyexplorer/README.md

 The app is deployed at:
 https://fmontserrat.github.io/birdbuddyexplorer

-**NOTE: Due to CORS checks at the BirdBuddy GraphQL API side, the app can only be used from the internet with disabled CORS extensions such as [this one](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en)**
+**NOTE: Due to CORS checks at the BirdBuddy GraphQL API side (that's a good thing), the app can only be used from the internet with disabled CORS extensions such as [this one](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en)**

 **NOTE of the NOTE: Disabled CORS is dangerous.
 Do not use the extension on other sites**